tslug/bash_helpers/README.md

 ### arg_is_set <arg_number> <arg_pos1> [arg_pos2] ...

 This will return 0 (true) if the argument number is set in arguments.
 In calculating this, it skips any arguments that start with the character -.
-So if \$@=
+So if you take:

 ```
-./lemonade_maker.sh hi --verbose there
+arg_is_set <N> hi --verbose there
 ```

-arg_is_set 1 and arg_is_set 2 will return true, but arg_is_set 3 will be false.
+For N=1 and N=2, arg_is_set will be successful, but N=3 or more, arg_is_set will fail.

 ### get_arg_count <arg_pos1> [arg_pos2] ...